nwpistols/The-HODLers/README.md

 # Usage

-After downloading all libraries, connect MetaMask Testnet Wallet and run index.html and start flipping...
+After downloading all libraries,run index.html and connect MetaMask Testnet Wallet and start flipping...
 May the odds be ever in your favor!

 # Run